 Statement

-The BSAVA recognises that obesity can cause health and welfare problems for companion animals and therefore strongly recommends that bodyweight and body condition score are monitored regularly and diets modified to maintain a healthy weight and body condition score.
+The BSAVA recognises obesity as a disease that can cause health and welfare problems for all companion animals and, therefore, strongly recommends that bodyweight and body condition score are monitored regularly and diets modified to maintain a healthy weight and body condition score.

-The BSAVA recommend that veterinary staff carry out a nutritional assessment on all animals presented for routine health checks (to include regular recording of weight and body condition score) in order to provide nutritional advice to maintain health and welfare.
+The BSAVA recommends that veterinary professionals conduct a nutritional assessment on all animals presented for routine health checks (including regular recording of weight and body condition score), and provide nutritional advice to maintain health and welfare.

-Since disease can alter nutritional needs and the ability to absorb and utilize nutrients nutritional assessments should also be undertaken on sick animals at regular intervals.
+Since disease can alter nutritional needs and the ability to absorb and utilise nutrients, nutritional assessments should also be undertaken on all sick animals at regular intervals.

-The BSAVA strongly recommends that where home prepared diets are fed appropriate advice is given to ensure that these are nutritionally complete and meet the needs of the animal.
+The BSAVA strongly recommends that, where home prepared diets are fed, appropriate advice is obtained from veterinary professionals to ensure that these are nutritionally complete and balanced and meet the needs of the animal.

-Where raw food (especially that containing meat and meat products) is fed the BSAVA strongly recommends that hygiene measures are in place to minimize the risk of the transmission of communicable disease.
-Where there are children or immune compromised adults in the household medical advice should be sought, before considering whether to prepare, handle and store raw food.
+Where a raw-meat-based diet (RMBD) is fed, the BSAVA strongly recommends the implementation of strict hygiene measures to minimise the risk of communicable disease transmission between pets and humans.
+Where there are children or immune compromised adults in the household, it is advisable that medical advice is sought, before considering whether to prepare, handle and store raw food intended for pets.

 Background information

-The requirements for nutrients will vary with the species, size and life-stage of the animal as well as its level of activity.
-Nutrient requirements can also be significantly affected by a wide range of disease conditions and the addition or restriction of certain nutrients may be required in the management of a range of diseases.
+The nutrient requirements for different animals will vary with the species, size, life-stage and activity.
+Nutrient requirements can also be significantly affected by various diseases, and the addition or restriction of certain nutrients may be required in their management.

-The World Small Animal Veterinary Association (WSAVA) suggests a two part approach to nutritional assessment.
-All animals should receive a screening evaluation which should be carried out as part of the consultation process and involves taking a brief nutritional history, recording of body condition score and where possible bodyweight.
-An extended evaluation is indicated for patients identified to be at risk of any nutrition-related problem identified during the screening evaluation.
+The World Small Animal Veterinary Association (WSAVA) suggests a two-stage approach to nutritional assessment: all animals should receive a screening evaluation, as part of every consultation, involving taking a brief nutritional history, recording of body condition score and bodyweight.
+An extended evaluation (comprising an analysis of animal, diet, feeding management and environment factors) is then indicated for patients identified to be at risk of any nutrition-related problem identified during the screening evaluation.

 Provenance